swift-nav/libsettings/README.md

 * Python
 * pip
 * CMake
-* virtualenv (pip install virtualenv)
+* conda environment or virtualenv (via `pip install virtualenv`)

-You can do without 'virtualenv' but beaware that in this case contents of `requirements.txt` shall be installed to your Python environment.
+You can do without 'virtualenv' but beaware that in this case contents of `requirements-dev.txt` shall be installed to your Python environment.
 You can specify the Python version while calling 'cmake' otherwise the default one is used.

 #### Commands

+To build the native (C) code:

 ``` sh
 mkdir build